SierraSoftworks/voron-config/README.md

  - Configuring the EBB2240 firmware to enable the `PA0` GPIO pin at startup (FAN1/heater fan) so that restarts don't run the risk of overheating the hotend.

  - Nevermore v6 connected to FAN4 on the Octopus (with jumpers set to 12V supply for Sunon Maglev 5015 fans).

+ - Smart Filament Sensor connected to the `DIAG_7` port on the Octopus.

 ### Host Configuration
 The BigTreeTech Pi starts off running the stock CB1 image, which I have then reconfigured